Alzheimer’s Disease Care in Flower Mound: Understanding the Two Main Medications

 - Memantine: For the moderate to severe periods of the disease, the physician may prescribe memantine (Namenda) which takes a different approach in contrast to cholinesterase inhibitors, preventing the overstimulation of glutamate NMDA receptors which in turn can help regain limited memory function.
 Doctors will frequently add memantine to a patient’s treatment plan together with a cholinesterase inhibitor when the disease progresses.

 Determining the effectiveness of these treatments takes persistence, as the two take 4 – 6 weeks before results will be realized.
 And, it’s necessary to examine the advantages versus any negative side effects, including confusion and constipation in memantine, and nausea, vomiting and a decreased heart rate with cholinesterase inhibitors.

 One of the most effective strategies to support those with Alzheimer’s disease to live life to the fullest is through engaging the services of a specially trained caregiver who understands and can help with the varied struggles of dementia.
-Call Heaven at Home Senior Care at (866) 381-0500 or contact us online for additional details on our highly trained, compassionate Alzheimer’s care in Dallas for older adults.
+Call Heaven at Home Senior Care at (866) 381-0500 or contact us online for additional details on our highly trained, compassionate Alzheimer’s in home care in Flower Mound and surrounding areas.